novarac23/ror-techfleet-class/week-7/test_1.md

 * name of the agency
 * price

-You could also post comments as user on a rental.
+You could also post comments on a rental.

 A comment should have: